guettli/golang-and-vscode/README.md

 ctrl-space --> autocomplete (for example find the struct in a package and add the package name before the name)

+Bookmark plugin: ctrl-alt-k (set bookmarks), ctrl-alt-j (jump to bookmarks, multiple times to jump to other bookmarks)

 # Missing

 short-cut for re-run last test.